Sandeep101drj/Technical_analysis_with_backtesting_of_trading_strategies/README.md

 This project is dedicated to the technical analysis and backtesting of stock trading strategies, focusing specifically on the historical stock price data of **ICICI Bank (ICICIBANK.NS)**.
 The primary aim is to empower investors and financial analysts with advanced tools to scrutinize stock performance, develop robust trading strategies, and thoroughly assess their efficacy through backtesting methodologies.

+## Objective

+The primary objective of this project is to equip investors and financial analysts with a powerful toolkit for performing technical analysis and backtesting stock trading strategies.
+By leveraging historical stock data, technical indicators, and performance metrics, the project aims to:
+- **Enhance trading strategy development**: Enable users to create and refine trading strategies based on historical data and proven technical analysis methods.
+- **Improve decision-making**: Provide clear insights into the effectiveness of strategies through visualizations and key performance metrics.
+- **Optimize profitability**: Assist users in identifying strategies that yield optimal returns and minimize potential losses.
+- **Streamline analysis**: Simplify the process of evaluating trading strategies through an interactive and user-friendly framework, facilitating efficient testing and assessment.

 ## Features

 ### Data Extraction